jdingel/lights_to_cities/README.md

 ### Example: Chinese townships in 2000

 The `code/params.yaml` file included in the repository contains parameters to produce metropolitan areas for China in 2000 by aggregating townships on the basis of lights at night above a brightness threshold of 30.
-The resulting output was used to produce Figure 1 in Dingel, Miscio, and Davis (2019).
+The resulting output is a CSV file for all of China and the three panels used in Figure 1.

 At the Unix/Linux/MacOSX command line, navigate to the `code` directory and type `make`.
 ```